Tea Tree Oil For Skin Tags: Does it Really Work?

 • Dry or rough skin

-Make sure to always consult your healthcare provider before using essential oils for any skin conditions.
+So, always consult your healthcare provider before using essential oils for skin tags or any skin conditions.
 Also, check the brands to ensure quality.
 Though skin tags do not necessarily require medical attention, it is certainly recommended that they be assessed by a qualified healthcare professional prior to treatment.

 protip_icon Quick Tip